- Pipe Cleaners

 - Students will gain a spatial sense of the proportion of wheel rotations and distance traveled.

-1 wheel rotation makes the robot travel approximately 17.6 cm
+- 1 wheel rotation make the robot travel approximately 17.6 cm